How To Get A Cannabis Business Loan For Your Dispensary

 Can I Get A Cannabis Loan From A Bank?

 Banks are insured by the Federal Deposit Insurance Corporation.
-A bank that works with companies that violate federal law (such as dispensaries) will not be insured by the FDIC.
-Instead of taking on this risk, most banks simply avoid working with businesses in the cannabis industry.
+A bank that works with companies that violate federal law risks regulatory scrutiny and potential enforcement action, which is why most FDIC-insured banks avoid the cannabis industry entirely.

 There are also potential legal issues that banks face when working with cannabis businesses.
 A bank could potentially be charged with money laundering for accepting deposits from a marijuana dispensary.
 Although the odds of this law being enforced are slim, lenders don’t want to take that risk.